Dworcowa Street: Tenement at 61

 Gustaw Weihe, the architect selected for this building, will later be the main designer of Hotel Ratuszowy in Długa street in 1881.
 The house was first possessed by the Wulf brothers (Adolf & Theodor), factory managers: the also had the adjoining house where the tramway line runs today to the bridge over the Brda.
-Later, in the 1880s, all plots situated between Bahnhoffstraße 22 and Bahnhoffstraße 28 (from today 's Dworcowa Nr.51 to 63) were bought by the Prussian Railway Direction (Preußische Ostbahn) to house officials, personnel and administration.
+Later, in the 1880s, all plots situated between Bahnhofstraße 22 and Bahnhofstraße 28 (from today 's Dworcowa Nr.51 to 63) were bought by the Prussian Railway Direction (Preußische Ostbahn) to house officials, personnel and administration.

 The main elevation is influenced by Italian Cinquecento, with its pilastered windows and the triangular pediments.
 Refurbished in 2018, one can now make out fine details, such as scrollworks, a row of lion's heads crowning the elevation and a nice stretch of rosettes spanning like a frieze.